SixFiveMil/Advent_of_Code/2024/Day 2/README.md

 So, in this example, `_2_` reports are _safe_.

 Analyze the unusual data from the engineers. _How many reports are safe?_

+Your puzzle answer was `282`.

+## \--- Part Two ---

+The engineers are surprised by the low number of safe reports until they realize they forgot to tell you about the Problem Dampener.

+The Problem Dampener is a reactor-mounted module that lets the reactor safety systems _tolerate a single bad level_ in what would otherwise be a safe report.
+It's like the bad level never happened!

+Now, the same rules apply as before, except if removing a single level from an unsafe report would make it safe, the report instead counts as safe.

+More of the above example's reports are now safe:

+-   `7 6 4 2 1`: _Safe_ without removing any level.
+-   `1 2 7 8 9`: _Unsafe_ regardless of which level is removed.
+-   `9 7 6 2 1`: _Unsafe_ regardless of which level is removed.
+-   `1 _3_ 2 4 5`: _Safe_ by removing the second level, `3`.
+-   `8 6 _4_ 4 1`: _Safe_ by removing the third level, `4`.
+-   `1 3 6 7 9`: _Safe_ without removing any level.

+Thanks to the Problem Dampener, `_4_` reports are actually _safe_!

+Update your analysis by handling situations where the Problem Dampener can remove a single level from unsafe reports. _How many reports are now safe?_

+Your puzzle answer was `349`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2024) and try another puzzle.

+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2024/day/22/input).

+You can also \[Shareon [Bluesky](https://bsky.app/intent/compose?text=I%27ve+completed+%22Red%2DNosed+Reports%22+%2D+Day+2+%2D+Advent+of+Code+2024+%23AdventOfCode+https%3A%2F%2Fadventofcode%2Ecom%2F2024%2Fday%2F2) [Twitter](https://twitter.com/intent/tweet?text=I%27ve+completed+%22Red%2DNosed+Reports%22+%2D+Day+2+%2D+Advent+of+Code+2024&url=https%3A%2F%2Fadventofcode%2Ecom%2F2024%2Fday%2F2&related=ericwastl&hashtags=AdventOfCode) [Mastodon](javascript:void(0);)\] this puzzle.